X9K907 Education MA Postgraduate Taught 2021

-Through its flexible delivery routes the MA in Education is suitable for students from all backgrounds and countries.
-In addition to a traditional full-time study route, the course is available via part-time and International Summer Postgraduate Institute routes.
-On the part-time route teaching is delivered through intensive teaching weekends scheduled around (Durham) school half-term holidays making the programme more accessible for those working full-time.
-Meanwhile the part-time International Summer Postgraduate Institute (ISPI) route is delivered through an intensive summer school teaching programme.
-The ISPI summer teaching runs in Durham throughout July each year and attracts students from a wide range of backgrounds and countries, including the UK, and is ideal for those seeking part-time study in a truly international context.
-ISPI students benefit from a range of extra academic and cultural activities organised by the School of Education.
+Through its flexible delivery routes, the MA in Education is suitable for students from all backgrounds and countries.
+In addition to a traditional full-time study route, the course is also available part-time.
+On the part-time route, teaching is delivered through intensive teaching weekends scheduled around (Durham) school half-term holidays making the course more accessible for those working full-time.

 Students who have successfully completed the PGCE at Durham in the previous academic year have the option to use 90 credits they have accredited on this course.
-These students will only need to do the core modules, Research Methods in Education and the Dissertation (if part-time, over 2 years), to complete the programme.
+These students will only need to do the core modules, Education Enquiry and the Dissertation (if part-time, over 2 years), to complete the course.

 Full-time students study the four taught modules plus the dissertation over one year.